• Skip to primary navigation

 Both versions were very good, but I kind of preferred the giant cookies.
 If you try the recipe, let me know.
 I included some notes on measurements, grams, etc. As always, the best way to measure is with a scale.

-Update: I still love this recipe, but I almost always make the large version using 325 (see the note).
-Also, Bob’s Gluten Free Flour works great!
+Update: I still love this recipe, but I almost always make the large version and baking at 325 (see the note).
+Also, Bob's Gluten Free Flour works great!
 Just follow the directions as written, but weigh out 250 grams of GF flour.
 If the cookies spread more with your GF flour, push the edges inward with a spatula while the cookies are still hot.

 David's Cookies